 Yes, pregnancy is a beautiful experience (blah blah blah) we’ve all heard about the joys but honestly, it can be really hard on your body and your mind.
 If you are anything like me by month 9 you’re having a real conversation with your unborn baby that might sound a little like this:

 “Hey, mommy loves you but you’re fully developed now and I can’t breathe.”

 “For the love of God, please don’t rip me on your way out”….

 Ok, that one was a bit much but still very true!
 Anyhow, there are a few things that can make pregnancy a little bit easier, even those last few uncomfortable months.

 So here we go…

 I used just about every pillow we had in the house trying to get comfortable until hubby bought me this

 Most women think breast cream is just for nursing mothers after the baby is born (i did) but if you have sore or dry cracked nipples at any point during your pregnancy I recommend The First Years Lanolin-Free Nipple Butter.
 There are plenty of creams and

 My son stayed as low as he possibly could in the third trimester which made it really hard to do simple activities like walking, that was especially tough for me because I wanted to spend as much one on one time with my daughter before the baby arrived without having to sit down every 5 minutes, so I asked my dr what I could do to relieve some of the constant pressure and she suggested a maternity belt, and let me tell you it was instant relief.
-Now it obviously didn’t relief all of the pressure but helped tremendously, I could walk around without the urge to constantly sit down.
+Now it obviously didn’t relieve all of the pressure but it helped tremendously, I could walk around without the urge to constantly sit down.